angie4u/botv4-js-add-analytics/README.md

 # botv4-js-add-analytics

-After you built a bot, you may want to build an analytics dashboard to manage the bot.
+After you built a bot, you may want to build an analytics dashboard to manage your bot.
-For example, you want to check how many users use my bot? or which dialog is most popular? or.. fancy word cloud for my bot data.
+For example, you want to check how many users use my bot? or which dialog is the most popular one? or.. fancy word cloud for my bot data.

 ![Example Report](https://github.com/microsoft/botframework-solutions/raw/master/docs/media/powerbi-conversationanalytics-overall.png)
 It will take a while if you need to make this dashboard from scratch.

 There is an awesome project powered by [Virtual Assistant team](https://github.com/microsoft/botframework-solutions/blob/master/docs/readme.md#analytics) which is implemented all the dashboard and queries for this.
-All you need to do is 1.Add Application Insights service to your bot 2.Add some codes to your bot to send telemetry info 3.Check the nice dashboard using ApplicationInsightId.
+All you need to do is **1.Add Application Insights** service to your bot **2.Add few lines of codes to your bot to send telemetry info** and **3.Check the nice dashboard using ApplicationInsightId.**
 However, there is no step by step documentation around this, so that's why I wrote this post!
 If there is something missing or wrong, please kindly let me know! ;)